Moving to Germany or new in Germany? Check out our Resources Page for all the help you need!

 |More Info||More Info||More Info|

-Note that the data in the above table is accurate as of the date when this article is written and is subject to change any time in the future.
-Please check the providers’ websites directly for the latest information.
+We picked the best supplemental dental insurance in Germany based on our personal experience, online review, and in-depth research.
+We do not provide a complete market overview.
+Note that the data in this article is accurate as of the date when this article is written and is subject to change any time in the future.
+Please check the websites of the insurance providers directly for the latest information.

 - Ottonova helps to find an English-speaking doctor and can also book an appointment for you